-All public housing households now pay rent according to their income, and under this activity no longer have the option to choose the flat rent in cases where their rent based on income is higher.
+All public housing households now pay rent according to their income, and under this activity, no longer have the option to choose the flat rent when their rent based on income is higher.
 Households were given six months' notice of what their rent would be based on their income and the new rent went into effect at their next regularly scheduled recertification.
 This activity was approved and implemented in 2014.

-BHP's inventory of public housing units was greatly reduced in 2015, and then again in 2020 with the conversion of one more public housing property.
+BHP's inventory of public housing units was greatly reduced in 2015 and 2020 with the conversion of seven public housing properties.
 With only 15 remaining public housing units, changes to the activity or metrics are anticipated in 2021 and will be reflected in the 2021 Annual Report.
+No other changes are anticipated for 2022.